chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 ### Enabling ESXi shell and SSH

-We want to enable SSH, so on the ESXi server itself, press F2
+The Vagrant ESXi plugin requires SSH to be anabled.

 1. At the direct console of the ESXi host, press F2 and provide credentials when prompted.
 2. Scroll to Troubleshooting Options and press Enter.
 3. Choose Enable ESXi shell and Enable SSH and press Enter once on each of them
 4. Press Esc until you return to the main direct console screen.

-### Set static IP for the ESXi host
+### Seting static IP for the ESXi host

-1. Press F2 on the ESXi console, provide credentials
+1. Press F2 on the ESXi console, provide credentials when prompted

 2. Configure management network -&gt; IPV4 Configuration